What to Expect

 The goal is always to fix problems in once visit but that is not always the case.
 Usually 3-7 days later a follow up visit will be scheduled.
 If the problem is improved, care will continue until it is 100% better.
 If the problem is the same, we will look for other ways to fix it.
 If the problem is worse, we will re-evaluate the course of treatment and alter it or refer out to another clinician or facility.

 Typically around 7-14 days after the initial visit.
 If a patient has not made progress by this point, Dr. Josh will either alter treatment or refer you out to someone who he thinks may be able to help.
 This also helps keeps costs to the patient low while maximizing treatment effectiveness.

-X-rays are not normally taken unless some type of trauma has occurred or Dr. Josh believes that there may be a fracture present.
-If need be, we do have an x-ray unit and can x-ray immediately.
-If the problem doesn't improve after a few visits, X-rays may also be taken.
+X-rays are not normally taken unless some type of trauma has occurred or I believe that there may be a fracture present.
+If need be, there is an x-ray unit in house x-rays can be taken immediately.
 This keeps the cost to the patient low and does away with unnecessary imaging procedures.

 Problem resolution/wellness care

-We typically do not push wellness care but we do have discounted cash plans available if continued maintenance care is desired.
+We typically do not push wellness care but we do have discounted wellness plans available if continued maintenance care is desired.